liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/SLS.rst

         int *colptrs;
       } *SlsMat;

-The fields of this structure are as follows (note that a dense matrix of type :c:type:`SlsMat` need not be square):
+The fields of this structure are as follows (see Figure :ref:`SlsMat Diagram <SLS_figure>` for a diagram of the underlying compressed-sparse-column representation in a sparse matrix of type :c:type:`SlsMat`).
+Note that a sparse matrix of type :c:type:`SlsMat` need not be square.

 :M: -- number of rows
 :N: --  number of columns